Timelock¶

 execute(id) ─── anyone, between eta and eta + grace

 The delay enforces a minimum wait.
-The grace window prevents indefinite execution — if no one calls execute within grace seconds after eta, the proposal silently expires (the next execute(id) will fail the upper-bound check timestamp() < eta + grace).
+The grace window prevents indefinite execution: if no caller invokes execute within grace seconds after eta, the proposal silently expires.
+The next execute(id) then fails the upper-bound check timestamp() < eta + grace.

 init runs at deploy¶

 init() sets the deployer as owner and initializes delay and grace to 14 days (1,209,600 seconds) each.
-These are constants — to use different values, change the source before compiling.
+These are constants; different values require source changes before compiling.

 init is private and runs atomically inside the deploy transaction.
 See Contracts / init.